 Follow these three tips to respond to your debt lawsuit against Bull City Financial Solutions:

 Learn more about these three steps this video:

 If you're nervous about going to court, you're not alone.
-Instead of risking losing your wages or having money taken from your bank account, you can also try sending SoloSuit's Debt Lawsuit Settlement Letter or a Motion to Compel Arbitration to force the case out of court and into an arbitrator's hands.
+Instead of risking losing your wages or having money taken from your bank account, you can also try filing a Motion to Compel Arbitration to force the case out of court and into an arbitrator's hands.
 You can also send a debt settlement offer on your own to see if the debt collector will accept a portion of the debt as a lump-sum payment.
 Both these options help you avoid going to court.

 SoloSuit has helped hundreds of consumers deal with debt collectors using our professionally drafted legal documents.
 You have a chance to beat BCFS by customizing these documents to fit your needs and case.